Rio de Janeiro Leaders' Declaration

 Document Introduction

 Addressing regional conflicts and humanitarian crises, the declaration expresses concern over the situations in the Gaza Strip, Lebanon, and the conflict in Ukraine.
-It emphasizes adherence to the purposes and principles of the UN Charter, supports a two-state solution to the Israeli-Palestinian issue, calls for a comprehensive ceasefire and unimpeded humanitarian access, and condemns attacks on civilians and infrastructure.
+It emphasizes adherence to the purposes and principles of the UN Charter, supports a two-state solution to the Israeli-Palestinian issue, calls for a comprehensive ceasefire and unimpeded humanitarian access, and condemns attacks against civilians and infrastructure.
 Simultaneously, the declaration covers multiple cross-cutting areas such as tax cooperation, anti-corruption, digital transformation, public health, and cultural heritage protection, forming a comprehensive, multi-dimensional blueprint for multilateral cooperation.